HR Recordkeeping Update: What To Keep And What To Toss In 2017

 Knowing what to keep and what to delete can make the difference between being prepared with a well-structured defense in case of a lawsuit—or finding yourself caught short.

 Employers must be up to date on what information can be shared, what should never be shared, and how all information can be protected.
 Even with old-school hard copy records, it’s vital to know the limits on what you can keep and what you should shred.

 Knowing what to keep in case of possible civil penalties or litigation and knowing when you must legally destroy certain records, especially with new laws affecting pay and personnel policy, can be like walking a tightrope.

-Join us for an in-depth webinar for the latest in HR recordkeeping do’s and don’ts, as well as what’s likely coming in the year ahead, so you can keep your organization on track and in compliance in the new year.
+Join us for a webinar on the latest HR recordkeeping information.
+You’ll learn do’s and don’ts, as well as what’s likely coming in the year ahead, so you can keep your organization on track and in compliance all year long.

 About Your Presenter:

 - What legal changes employers should be on the lookout for concerning HR records

 - Which documents and records you must continue to keep on file, and for how long

 - When state regulations on how long to keep records may supersede federal requirements

 - Why keeping everything is almost as dangerous as keeping nothing